Antisocial behaviour (ASB) is any aggressive, intimidating or destructive act that impacts on another person’s quality of life.

 ASB dealt with by your local council

-The following issues should be dealt with by your local council.
-If at any time you believe you are at immediate risk, please call police.
+The following issues should be dealt with by your local council:

-- If groups are congregating in public spaces, drinking alcohol and dropping litter.
+- If groups are congregating in public spaces and drinking alcohol

 - Excessive car stereo noise